Radio lessons in Northern Nigeria support reading during COVID-19 pandemic

 For more information and updates about Creative and our programs’ response to COVID-19, click here.

-With classrooms shuttered because of the COVID-19 pandemic, students in two Northern Nigerian states are seeking much-needed alternate methods to continue their basic education.
+With classrooms shuttered because of the COVID-19 pandemic, students in Northern Nigeria are seeking much-needed alternate methods to continue their basic education.

-Many educators and parents have been concerned that the pandemic-related interruptions would undo much of the learning gains made in an already fragile environment, says Jordene Hale, Chief of Party of the Northern Education Initiative Plus (NEI Plus), a USAID-funded program designed to strengthen Bauchi and Sokoto states’ ability to provide quality education and improve children’s reading skills.
+The pandemic has left many parents and educators concerned that interruptions to education would undo much of the learning gains made in an already fragile environment, says Jordene Hale, Chief of Party of the USAID Northern Education Initiative Plus program (NEI Plus), which aims to strengthen quality education and improve children’s reading skills in Bauchi and Sokoto states.

 “My fear is that kids will give up their education without that structure,” says Hale.
 “School is a habit.
 It’s hard to get that momentum going again.”